-- if you want to collect additional metrics for a specific VPN, enter the VPN Name.
-Use this option carefully as this can increase the amount of data collected and impact monitor performance. - if your message router is a Solace Cloud Edition VMR, toggle on the Edition option and enter the SEMP Version for previous versions to Solace 7.2.
-Otherwise, leave the default value. - monitoring data is collected through SEMP (Solace Element Management Protocol), which is a RESTful API for managing Solace message routers.
-If your virtual message routers (VMRs) are a version prior to 8.7 or Solace Appliance version prior to 8.3) see "Obtain SEMP Version" for instructions on getting the SEMP version installed in your message routers. - 6.
-Click save to close the dialog and save (in title bar) to save your settings.

-The connections you create are listed in the Connections tab.
+- If you want to collect additional metrics for a specific VPN, enter the VPN Name.
+Use this option carefully as this can increase the amount of data collected and impact monitor performance. - If your broker is a Solace PubSub+ Cloud Edition, toggle on the Edition option. - For versions prior to Solace 7.2, enter the SEMP Version.
+Otherwise, leave the default value. - Monitoring data is collected through SEMP (Solace Element Management Protocol), which is a RESTful API for managing Solace brokers.
+If your Solace PubSub+ message brokers are a version prior to 8.7 or your Solace Appliance is version prior to 8.3, see "Obtain SEMP Version" for instructions on getting the SEMP version installed in your message brokers. - 5.
+Click swe to close the dialog and swe (in title bar) to save your settings.
+The connections you create are listed in the Connections tab. - 6.
+Repeat these steps to add more brokers and click The data server will be available again in 10-15 seconds. - 7.
+Browse to the following URL and login (rtvadmin/rtvadmin) to open the Solace PubSub+ Monitor: